eiphyumoe-gw/licenseplate_detection/README.md

 These two models are the best ckpt model files which are trained based on the pretrained yolox-s and yolox-l model from [this repo](https://github.com/Megvii-BaseDetection/YOLOX).

+*Note: Yolox-s has been used in this project.
+Create folder `YOLOX_outputs/yolox-s`.Move Yolox weight files under `src/YOLOX/yolox/YOLOX_outputs/yolox-s/`.*

 ### 5. Download the Pretrained OCR model file.
 |Model      | Weights       |IIIT5k_300     |Case-sensitive|
 |-----------|---------------|---------------|--------------|